amajor/DatabaseAddressbookORM/README.md

 # Using the Program

-Run the progrm by cloning or downloading this repository, then navigating to the directory where the file resides.
+Run the program by cloning or downloading this repository, then navigating to the directory where the file resides.

 Follow the [installation requirements](./README.md#installation) at the bottom